ReCraft Creative ReUse Center: Mindful Crafting at a Great Price in Greenville, SC

 Posted on |

 If only there was a place that had all you needed plus inspiration and ideas on what to make.
-Thankfully, Greenville’s very own ReCraft Creative ReUse Center just opened its doors (upcycled and donated, of course).
+Thankfully, Greenville’s very own ReCraft Creative ReUse Center is here to help.
 As parents become more mindful of using upcycled materials for craft-making, ReCraft is the perfect place to tickle your young engineer or artist’s imagination.
+You can find them at their fabulous location on Laurens Road in Greenville, SC!

 What is ReCraft Greenville?

 Grant Cothran founded ReCraft in 2019, bringing Greenville its very own repository for unwanted reusable art materials from households and local businesses, and giving those materials a second life.
-Fast forward to February 2022, ReCraft has found its permanent home, in a whopping 7,500 sq. ft space along Haywood road.
-KAG paid them a visit, and we found everything beautifully organized and displayed, making it easier for that inspiration to kick in!
+ReCraft has since found its permanent home on Laurens Road.
+KAG paid them a visit (actually, multiple visits), and we found everything beautifully organized and displayed, making it easier for that inspiration to kick in.

 ReCraft is the perfect place to express all that endless creative energy our kids seem to have.
-In addition to their retail section, ReCraft has a special area called Maker Space.
-For the price of $7 per crafter, you and your kids have all-day access to ReCraft’s materials and tools found in the Maker Space area.
-The designated Maker Space bins have all kinds of thingamajigs and thingamabobs, which will surely please budding artists and engineers.
+In addition to their retail section, ReCraft has a special area called Makerspace.
+For the price of $8 per crafter, you and your kids access to ReCraft’s materials and tools found in the Makerspace area.
+The designated bins have all kinds of thingamajigs and thingamabobs to please budding artists and engineers.

-The Maker Space itself is full of decorative whimsical ideas and designed to make crafting fun.
+The Makerspace itself is full of decorative whimsical ideas and designed to make crafting fun.
 You’ll find upcycled stools with old vinyl records, vibrant colorful artwork made of bottle caps and whatnot, and vintage windows hung from the ceiling re-used as a space divider.
-Surrounded by all this creative energy and inspiration, we can’t wait to see what you come up with.
+Surrounded by all this creative energy and inspiration, there’s no telling what you’ll come up with.

 Re-use Retail